microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/05_AI_Assistants.md

 ## Interacting with our Assistant

 > [!TIP]
 > **Token error limit** In case you hit the token error limit, wait for a few seconds and try again.
+If it still persists, **follow the instructions after this section to increase the tokens per minute**.

 1. Let's begin by typing `help` in the chat box.
 You will notice this starts a New Thread.
 You will notice that we get a series of sample questions that we can test.
 Test one of the questions and see what the assistant replies!